 With the workplace also transformed, teams in many countries will work remotely at least part of the work week, and in split arrangements for the foreseeable future.
 Employers will need to think about how to adapt their businesses accordingly, to operate as an ongoing concern, and (if we dare dream it) to grow.

 Workforce Training is a Need.
 Not a Want.

 Now more than ever, businesses need strong leadership to strategise, and a high-performing team to execute.

 Good businesses are built by high-performing teams.

 Highly-performing teams do not happen by chance.
 The first step is good recruitment — to find good people.
 Companies also need to:

 - Train them in what’s needed to perform their job role.

 The last 2 points are important, especially for our junior and rank-&-file workforce.
 Very few of us take on a role and become expert workers right off the bat.
-New hires typically go through an Onboarding process to familiarise themselves with the business and their role, followed by an On-the-Job Training (“OJT”) process, mentored and guided by a supervisor or senior.
+New hires typically go through an Induction process to familiarise themselves with the business and their role, followed by an On-the-Job Training (“OJT”) process, mentored and guided by a supervisor or senior.

 Implementing OJT and mentoring is hard enough in normal times.
 It’s time-and-labor-intensive, and does not scale well.
 So for businesses that employ more than 5–10 staff, it becomes cumbersome and inefficient for supervisors and seniors to train new staff.